 A look at censorship in America

 Let’s be clear.
 Our current administration is no champion of civil rights.
-President Trump defies legal standards, has weilded the power of the justice department for political gains and incited violence against the media exercising its badly needed First Amendment rights.
+But government officials, both past and present, have defied legal standards, wielded the power of the justice department for political gains, and even pushed censorship in the media.
+The media’s crime?
+Exercising its badly needed First Amendment rights.

-But Trump also issued a decree against the political left’s misguided attempts to censor social media.
+While Donald Trump issued a decree against the political left’s misguided attempts to censor social media, the problem has remained.

-I’m a science journalist, book author, and one of nine volunteers who run a health and wellness page called Your Baby, Your Way on Facebook.
-Our page has over 42,000 followers and reaches upwards of 500,000 people on a good week.
+I’m a science journalist.
+A book author, and one of nine volunteers who run a health and wellness page called Your Baby, Your Way on Facebook.
+Our page has over 45,000 followers and reaches upwards of 500,000 people on a good week.
 The goal of the page is to share news and information to help people make informed choices about children’s health.

-We have a decidedly natural slant: We want to empower families to meet their breastfeeding goals, encourage healthy eating, and give parents the most up-to-date peer-reviewed science so they can make the most informed decisions.
+Sure, we have a decidedly natural slant.
+We want to empower families.
+Our mission is to help women meet their breastfeeding goals, encourage families in healthy eating, and give parents the most up-to-date peer-reviewed science so they can make informed decisions.

 At Your Baby, Your Way, we aren’t afraid of controversial subjects.
 We post regularly about vaccine safety, glyphosate and other environmental toxins, and the harms of baby Tylenol.
-We also write about the benefits of home birth, gentle parenting, and leaving babies intact.
+We also write about the benefits of home birth, gentle parenting, and leaving baby boys intact.

-We believe that information like this is useful, even for those who don’t agree with it.
-Especially for those who don’t agree.
+Information like this is useful.
+Even for those who don’t agree with it.
+Perhaps especially for those who don’t agree.

 Well, Facebook—a prime driver of censorship in America—doesn’t agree.